Student Medical Emergency

 - Having unusual experiences such as hearing voices or seeing things that others do not.

 - Having recently experienced or witnessed a traumatic event.

 Call Counseling Services at 717-361-1405 or go directly to BSC 216 and request assistance for a mental health crisis or potential crisis.

-Call Campus Security at 717-361-1111 to be connected with the Counseling Services on-call Counselor.
+Call Campus Safety at 717-361-1111 to be connected with the Counseling Services on-call Counselor.

 24 Hour Help Lines in the Community

 National Suicide Prevention Lifeline: Call or Text 988

 Crisis Text Line: Text Start or Hello to 741-741